Computer Access Resources

 Speech recognition software enables people to use their voice to control their computer.
 Craig Hospital patients and therapists have worked extensively with these products:

-- Dragon for Mac: Dragon's software for Mac computers is slightly different from its PC version.
-It requires more mouse use and the commands are longer.
+- Dragon Professional Individual for Mac v6: Dragon's software for Mac computers is slightly different from its PC version.
+It requires more mouse use and the commands require more words.
 You are also limited in your web browsing capabilities when using voice commands.
-You can use your voice to create and edit text or jump to Dragon’s predetermined list of Internet sites.
-The wireless package comes with the Plantronics Calisto Bluetooth headset.
+Note: This software is no longer supported.
+You cannot upgrade the operating system beyond the High Sierra version.

 Some Craig Hospital patients have difficulty using a traditional mouse with their computer.
 Fortunately, there are a growing number of options available.